department-of-veterans-affairs/vagov-content/pages/health-care/eligibility/active-duty.md

 </div>
 </div>

+## Questions you may have about getting started with VA health care

+### Can I apply for VA health care before I've ended my service?

+Yes.
+You can apply as soon as you’ve received your separation or retirement papers.
+If we determine you’re eligible, you’ll be enrolled once you’ve separated or retired.

-## Can I use VA health care while I'm still on active duty?
+### Can I use VA health care while I'm still on active duty?

 <b>You may be able to use VA health care if:</b>